Lahorde/A4HDustSensor/README.md

 * curl_setopt_array ($ curl, array (CURLOPT_RETURNTRANSFER => 1, CURLOPT_URL =>'https://api.spark.io/v1/devices/55ff6d065075555319241887/dustVal/?access_token=0e0e6f8b604ce26ec3206c64bbf333b34174498d'));

-This function recovered the values sent by the particle core web server
+This function recovered the values sent by the particle core web server Then retrieves these values to record in a database and displayed.

+# For further :